peterkuma/ds-format/README.md

 Requirements:

-- Python 2.7, Python 3, or a Python distribution such as [Anaconda](https://www.anaconda.com/distribution/)
+- Python 3, or a Python distribution such as [Anaconda](https://www.anaconda.com/distribution/)

 Required Python packages: